European Cherry Fruit Fly

 Cherry-producing States in several areas of the country are at risk, including along the Pacific Coast (California, Oregon, and Washington); in the Northeast (Maryland, New York, and Pennsylvania); and several Western and Central States (Colorado, Michigan, New Mexico, and Utah).

-For the latest European cherry fruit fly quarantine information, select the name of your State in the Pest Tracker below, or view Fruit Fly Quarantine Maps, Federal Orders, SPRO Letters, and Environmental Documents.
+For the latest European cherry fruit fly quarantine information, select the name of your State in the Pest Tracker below, or view Fruit Fly Federal Orders and SPRO Letters and Fruit Fly Maps and Descriptions.

 Pest Tracker: Find Pests by State or Region